 Copywriting shares a lot in common with content writing.
-It’s airy, conversational, and informal.
+It’s airy, conversational and informal.
 But the main distinction is in their objectives.

-Build your education brand by attracting and cultivating prospective students or donors.
+Content writing objective: build your education brand by attracting and cultivating prospective students or donors.

-Persuade prospective students or donors to take a specific action.
+Copywriting objective: persuade prospective students or donors to take a specific action.

 Just like content writing, copywriting is a tactic used within the larger strategy of inbound content marketing to accomplish the ultimate goal of moving your school towards its institutional goals.

 Made for each other